CSharpDevConnect/CSharpDevConnect.TPL/README.md

 **Exercise One:  Loading JSON records into a database using Parallel.ForEach()**

-  The entry point for you work is via xUnit test methods in *CSharpDevConnect.TPL.Exercises.ParallelLoaderRunner.cs*:
+  The entry point for you work is via xUnit test methods in *CSharpDevConnect.TPL.Exercises.UseParallel.ParallelLoaderRunner.cs*:

      * LoadUsersParallel() - Running this test will call *UserLoader.Load()* to load user information from the JSON into the database.
 The assignment is to make this test pass by providing the